 Day 8: Formello to Rome | 34 km

 Get back on the saddle and face the last section of your journey, which will take you to the Eternal City.
 The leg continues across the countryside of Lazio, where you could never guess to be so close to a metropolis.
-You will have to cross a brief trait of trafficked roads to reach the cycle path of River Tevere, an enchanting slow path that will lead you to the gates of Vatican City, where you will be able to end your journey in St Peter Square.
+You will have to cross a brief trail of trafficked roads to reach the cycle path of River Tevere, an enchanting slow path that will lead you to the gates of Vatican City, where you will be able to end your journey in St Peter Square.

 - Accommodation: 3-star hotel in Rome (Dharma Style Hotel or similar)